zaqifathis/BIMserver-doc/JSON-Queries.md

 # Intro

 Some characteristics to of this language to keep in mind:
 - The data model of the "queried" is the same data model as the "query results".
-In most cases it will be Ifc2x3tc1 or Ifc4
+In most cases it will be Ifc2x3tc1 or Ifc4.
-- The previous also explains why there are no aggregates, because there is no place to store those
+- The previous also explains why there are no aggregates (such as `COUNT`, `AVG`, `MAX`, etc. in SQL), because there is no place to store those.
-- A query result is always a subset of the original model
+- A query result is always a subset of the original model.
-- Query language is probably not the best term here, a "filter language" might be better
+- Query language is probably not the best term here, a "filter language" might be better.
 - The queries are based on objects.
 Geometry is not treated any other way.
 If you don't ask for geometry, you won't get it.

 # JSON